 Welcome to my website.
 My name is Colin McGregor, and I’m a senior (Class of 2020) at Johns Hopkins University in Baltimore, MD.
 I’m getting my degree in cognitive science with a minor in psychology.

 I work closely with the Hopkins Center for Music and Medicine (under the leadership of principal investigators Drs.
 Alexander Pantelyat and Serap Bastepe-Gray), and I’ve been involved with two of its premier projects:

 - “PD Strummers” — a project that taught 24 people with moderate to advanced Parkinson’s Disease to play guitar; participants saw improvements in quality of life and upper extremity function

 - “Drum-PDHD” — a similar project to what I mentioned above except it’s ongoing, involves eight participants (five with Parkinson’s Disease and 3 with Huntington’s Disease) and their spouses, and utilizes drumming/percussion instead of guitar playing.

-My notable work for these projects has included performing cognitive tests, administering questionnaires, and recruiting new participants.
+My notable work for these projects has included performing cognitive tests, administering questionnaires, assisting with data analysis, and recruiting new participants.

 Aside from working with the JHMI CMM, I also spent time as an assistant in the laboratory of Dr. Jeffery Bowen, a social psychologist specializing in the field of romantic relationships.

 My work for his lab involved using the Linguistic Category Model (LCM) to characterize passages that our study participants have written about their significant others in an effort to determine correlation between how long-distance relationship partners describe their SOs and how close, in-person partners think of each other.

 What else do I do at school?